 Radaris.com is an information broker, also know as a white pages or people-search site.
 It collects your personal information from many online sources and uses this information to create a comprehensive profile, available to anyone who requests it.

-Clearly, this poses worrisome privacy vulnerabilities.
-To make things worse, Radaris is one of the hardest people-search sites to remove your records from.
-That said, it can be done, and we’ll walk you through the steps you need to take.
+Clearly, this can be worrisome for people who are concerned about online privacy.
+In addition, getting your records removed from sites like Radaris isn’t always straightforward.
+That said, you can certainly opt out from Radaris if you follow the right procedures, so we’ll walk you through the steps you need to take.
 We’ll also provide some suggestions on automated solutions that can do the work for you.